PalakBansal13/TestRepo/README.md

 ## Entity Class
 ---

-To Create Entity class file, Open `Solution Explorer` Then Go to `transition.Entities` > `EntityClass` \
+To create entity class file, Open `Solution Explorer`.
+Then go to `transition.Entities` > `EntityClass` \
 ![SolutionExplorer.jpg](SolutionExplorer.jpg "SolutionExplorer.jpg")

-in Above Screen, Folder under EntityClasses Folder Is known as Area Name.\
+In the above screen, the folder under EntityClasses is known as Area Name.\
-if you want create new Area then create New Folder under EntityClasses.\
+If you want to create a new Area, then create new folder under EntityClasses.\
-inside that Area Folder create Entity class file as `EntityName.cs`.
+Inside the Area folder, create entity class file as `EntityName.cs`.
 #### &nbsp;
-## Step To wite Entity Class file
+## Steps To write Entity Class file

 ```c#
 namespace Transition.Entities